 The captain of the side batting may declare an innings closed, when the ball is dead, at any time during the innings.
+A declared innings shall be considered to be a completed innings.

 15.2 Forfeiture of an innings

 A captain may forfeit either of his side's innings at any time before the commencement of that innings.
 A forfeited innings shall be considered to be a completed innings.